AdrianAguinaga/SEEDV-Reader/README.md

 Combine All CSV Files:

 Read all the generated CSV files.
-Concatenate them into a single DataFrame, ignoring redundant headers.
+Concatenate them into a single DataFrame and ignore the redundant headers and create the CSV that contains the concatenated data of all the experiments.
-Save the combined DataFrame to a final CSV file.